 The Lifestyle System Specification Standard describes the common behavioral orientations and activities of individuals among community, while identifying the cycles to which they entrain that make up the daily motion of their lives.
 A 'lifestyle' is how we spend our time; it is our pattern of living in the world as expressed by our activities, interests, and understandings.
 This specification provides a reasoned reflection on our way of life, how we live our values, and the ways in which we express our world view.
 It logically derives and discursively argues for the life experience that we all have in common: we all participate in communities of practice, we all have interests and needs, we all contribute through our participation, we all seek selfintegration and self-development, we are all active sometimes and inactive at other times, we all discover and adapt through our experiences, we all have routine patterns of behavior, and we all entrain to a cycle.
 Hence, this specification describes that cycling 'life space' in which we all experience our lives in a commonly fulfilling context.
+A life space is where all of the essential events and objects that compose a life experience are happening together.
+Herein, through accountable and restorative methods that facilitate the highest potential expressions of all involved, community, provides a potential for a more full life.
 It is important to note that this specification does not codify a lifestyle.
 Instead, it provides context for the lifestyle of individuals in community, including a description of how the lifestyle is possible, and why it is preferable over other possible lifestyles.
 Among community, we share a set of common behavioral and lifestyle characteristics that sustain to our fulfillment, our longevity, and the well-being of our ecology.
+Fundamentally, lifestyles are lived experiences.